 Jewish Activity Guide for Summer

-Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays this summer, Rosh Hashanah and Yom Kippur.
-While they are traditionally thought of as fall holidays, they both are held during the
+Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays this summer, like Tu B'Av and Rosh Hashanah.

 Summer Jewish Holidays: